Sara Goldrick-Rab

 Sara Youcha Goldrick-Rab is an American professor, sociologist, and author.
-Goldrick-Rab was most recently the Professor of Sociology and Medicine at Temple University until she resigned in August 2022, the Founding Director of The Hope Center for College, Community, and Justice, the founder and Board Secretary of Believe in Students, and the Chief Strategy Officer for Emergency Aid of Edquity.
+Goldrick-Rab was most recently the Professor of Sociology and Medicine at Temple University until she resigned in August 2022 following an investigation into her leadership.

+Goldrick-Rab is the Founding Director of The Hope Center for College, Community, and Justice, the founder and Board Secretary of Believe in Students, and the Chief Strategy Officer for Emergency Aid of Edquity.
 A sociologist of higher education, Goldrick-Rab's research focuses on policies that aim to reduce socioeconomic and racial inequalities.
 She received the American Educational Research Association (AERA) Early Career Award in 2014, the 2018 Grawemeyer Award for Education, and a Carnegie Fellowship in 2018.

 Early life and education

 Goldrick-Rab grew up in Fairfax, Virginia, a suburb of Washington, D.C.
 She describes herself as an "East Coast Jewish woman" who was "taught to be outspoken and forthright."
 Goldrick Rab attended, and graduated from, Thomas Jefferson High School for Science and Technology.
 Goldrick-Rab graduated from George Washington University with a Bachelor of Arts in sociology in 1998, and from the University of Pennsylvania with a Master of Arts in sociology in 2001 and a Ph.D. in sociology in 2004.